 Occasionally I get paid to be a pedant.

-That’s pedant, not pendant.
-It means I get paid to notice small errors and inconsistencies in language usage that others don’t notice or aren’t bothered by; a useful habit for an editor, but an annoying one in just about every other way.
+That’s pedant—not pendant.
+It means I get paid to notice small errors and inconsistencies in language usage that others don’t notice or aren’t bothered by.
+It’s a useful habit for an editor, but an annoying one in just about every other way.
 Just ask my kids.
 If I were a pendant, however, I would simply hang about and no one would pay me to do that.

 Occasionally my inner pedant gets a little overwrought and I find myself shouting at the television or at something I’ve read, because somebody has used or spelled a word incorrectly.
 But really!
-How can people not know that you don’t flaunt convention or the rules, as if you were showing off an expensive new car?
+Why don’t people know that you don’t flaunt convention or the rules, as if you were showing off an expensive new car?
 You can certainly flout them though.
 And whoever heard of a peeling bell?